boazbk/tcs/OLD_lec_05_physical_implementation.md

 We now  discuss  the "fine print" of the PECTT in more detail, as well as the (so far unsuccessful) challenges that have been raised against it.
-There is no single universally-agreed-upon formalization of "roughly $s$ physical resources",  but we can approximate this notion by considering the size of any  physical computing device and the time it takes to compute the output, and ask that  any such device can be simulated by a NAND program with a number of lines that is a polynomial (with not too large exponent) in the size of the system and the time it takes it to operate.
+There is no single universally-agreed-upon formalization of "roughly $s$ physical resources",  but we can approximate this notion by considering the size of any  physical computing device and the time it takes to compute the output, and ask that  any such device can be simulated by a NAND-CIRC program with a number of lines that is a polynomial (with not too large exponent) in the size of the system and the time it takes it to operate.

-In other words, we can phrase the PECTT as stipulating that any function that can be computed by a device of volume $V$ and time $t$, must be computable by a NAND program that has at most $\alpha(Vt)^\beta$ lines for some constants $\alpha,\beta$.
+In other words, we can phrase the PECTT as stipulating that any function that can be computed by a device of volume $V$ and time $t$, must be computable by a NAND-CIRC program that has at most $\alpha(Vt)^\beta$ lines for some constants $\alpha,\beta$.
-The exact values for $\alpha,\beta$ are not so clear, but it is generally accepted that if $F:\{0,1\}^n \rightarrow \{0,1\}$ is an _exponentially hard_ function, in the sense that it has no NAND program of fewer than, say, $2^{n/2}$ lines, then a demonstration of a physical device that can compute $F$ for moderate input lengths (e.g., $n=500$) would be a violation of the PECTT.
+The exact values for $\alpha,\beta$ are not so clear, but it is generally accepted that if $F:\{0,1\}^n \rightarrow \{0,1\}$ is an _exponentially hard_ function, in the sense that it has no NAND-CIRC program of fewer than, say, $2^{n/2}$ lines, then a demonstration of a physical device that can compute $F$ for moderate input lengths (e.g., $n=500$) would be a violation of the PECTT.

 >__Advanced note: making things concrete:__
 We can attempt at a more exact phrasing of the PECTT as follows.
 Suppose that $Z$ is a physical system that accepts $n$ binary stimuli and has a binary output, and can be enclosed in a sphere of volume $V$.
 We say that the system $Z$ _computes_ a function $F:\{0,1\}^n \rightarrow \{0,1\}$ within $t$ seconds if whenever we set the stimuli to some value  $x\in \{0,1\}^n$,  if we measure the output after $t$ seconds.
-We can phrase the PECTT as stipulating  that whenever there exists such a system $Z$  computes $F$ within $t$ seconds,  there exists  a NAND program that computes $F$ of at most $\alpha(Vt)^2$ lines, where $\alpha$ is some normalization constant.^[We can also consider variants where we use [surface area](https://en.wikipedia.org/wiki/Holographic_principle) instead of volume, or use a different power than $2$.
+We can phrase the PECTT as stipulating  that whenever there exists such a system $Z$  computes $F$ within $t$ seconds,  there exists  a NAND-CIRC program that computes $F$ of at most $\alpha(Vt)^2$ lines, where $\alpha$ is some normalization constant.^[We can also consider variants where we use [surface area](https://en.wikipedia.org/wiki/Holographic_principle) instead of volume, or use a different power than $2$.
 However, none of these choices makes a qualitative difference  to the discussion below.]
-In particular, suppose that $F:\{0,1\}^n \rightarrow \{0,1\}$ is a function that requires $2^n/(100n)>2^{0.8n}$ lines for any NAND program (we have seen that such functions exist in the last lecture).
+In particular, suppose that $F:\{0,1\}^n \rightarrow \{0,1\}$ is a function that requires $2^n/(100n)>2^{0.8n}$ lines for any NAND-CIRC program (we have seen that such functions exist in the last lecture).
 Then the PECTT would imply that either the volume or the time of a system that computes $F$ will have to be at least $2^{0.2 n}/\sqrt{\alpha}$.
 To fully make it  concrete, we need to decide on the units for measuring time and volume, and the normalization constant $\alpha$.
 One  conservative choice is to assume that we could squeeze computation to the absolute physical limits (which are many orders of magnitude beyond current technology).